Welcome to PayPal!

 - whether you are a registered charity with the Canada Revenue Agency.
 Your registered charity status must be documented with us to receive the rates applicable to charitable organizations.

-The fees you pay when selling goods or services and the buyer pays using their PayPal account (or using another authorized wallet) can be found on the Merchant Services Fees table with the fees applicable to charitable organizations found on the Charitable Organizations Fees table.
+The fees you pay when selling goods or services or receiving donations, and the buyer pays using their PayPal account (or using another authorized wallet) can be found on the Merchant Services Fees table with the fees applicable to charitable organizations found on the Charitable Organizations Fees table.
 Please note that: